MiguelCastillo/bit-loader/README.md

 });
 ```

-Expanding on the previous example, we set a `match` rule for a particular plugin handler so that it only processes modules with names the end in `region`.
+Expanding on the previous example, we set a `match` rule for a particular plugin handler so that it only processes modules with names that end in `region`.
 This basically tells the plugin that it can only process modules in `src/views` and that the particular transform can only process modules with names that end in `region`.

 ``` javascript
 var Bitloader = require("bit-loader");